Heimdal

 Network connectivity between the server and clients is also necessary.

-How does SCCM Handle Software Update?
+How Does SCCM Handle Software Updates?

 SCCM synchronizes with Microsoft Update, downloads updates, and deploys them to clients using software update groups and deployment packages.